glipR/brains4bots/_posts/2021-01-01-dictionaries.md

 ### But why?

-Functions at first might seem a bit useless, but as your programs grow longer and longer you'll grow to love them.
+Functions at first might seem a bit useless, but as your programs grow longer and longer, you'll grow to love them.
-They allow you to separate little bits of your program into tidy packages, that can then be used all over your robot.
+They allow you to separate little bits of your program into tidy packages that can then be used all over your robot.

-Additionally, it makes you give a name to a portion of code, which can make it much easier to understand.
+Additionally, it makes you give a name to a portion of the code, making it much easier to understand.

-The type of function seen on the motors, like `my_motor.on_for_seconds`, is a bit different, and will be talked about in some of the gauntlet pages.
+The type of function seen on the motors, like `my_motor.on_for_seconds`, is slightly different and will be discussed in some of the gauntlet pages.

 ### Project time